Countryside Around Bath

 A primarily urban area compared to the rest of Somerset, the City of Bath has a multitude of rural sites and sits in the middle of a vast selection of countryside locations.
 In the city and nearby sections of Somerset, just short of a quarter of residents live in rural areas, and development projects continue to occur providing natural assets aren’t entirely decimated as collateral damage.
 To ensure that this does not happen and remains within the conservation and preservation policies of the local council, the best course of action would be to refer to an arboriculturist for a tree survey.

 Bath is under the jurisdiction of Bath and North East Somerset Council, and as a result, anyone carrying out a development project in these areas must operate within the council’s policies.
 In terms of trees and hedges, Bath and North East Somerset Council has a dedicated section on the rules around trees and woodlands.

-Within these rules is a section on trees in relation to planning projects, where it states that permission from the council is needed before any developments on conservation areas or trees under Tree Preservation Orders (TPOs) is conducted.
-Not only that, but these rules cannot be avoided, particularly as it would be classed as a criminal offence and even in minor cases would likely prompt a significant fine.
+Within these rules is a section on trees in relation to planning projects, which it states that permission from the council is needed before any developments on conservation areas or trees under tree preservation orders (TPOs) are conducted.
+Not only that but these rules cannot be avoided, particularly as it would be classed as a criminal offence and even in minor cases would likely prompt a significant fine.

 BS5837 Tree Survey and Report